|Room and Board:||$11,942|

 These $1,500 scholarships benefit the dependent children of Caterpillar employees, retirees and deceased employees.
 Recipients must be attending Bradley as full-time undergraduate students.

 The CEC Leadership Excellence Scholarship provides recognition and financial support to four recent graduates preferably from Central Illinois high schools who intend to major in civil engineering or construction at Bradley University.
-The CEC Leadership Scholarships in combination with other Bradley-funded awards can total as much as $15,000.
 Awards are renewable through the completion of the students' engineering degrees.

 In support of the mission of FIRST, Bradley University offers up to four $2,500 renewable scholarships to high school seniors who have participated for at least one full season in a FIRST Robotics Competition or FIRST Tech Challenge in either their junior or senior years.